vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

    > The other parameters in ``guest1.yaml`` are likely fine as-is.
 However, you can change
    > them as required.
 Reference an example configuration template here:  [vSphere Guest Cluster Template](vsphere-wl-template.md).

-   > Validation is performed on the file prior to applying it, so the `tanzu` command should give you any clues if something necessary is omitted.
+   > Validation is performed on the file prior to applying it, so the `tanzu` command will return a message if something necessary is omitted.

 1. Create your guest cluster.